hugoduncan/hugoduncan.github.com/src/content/post/evaluate_clojure_in_emacs_markdown_buffers.md

 </pre>

-Inside the code block you can format and evaluate your code as in any `clojure-mode` buffer, and the code will display exactly as in amy `.clj` file.
+Inside the code block you can format and evaluate your code as in any `clojure-mode` buffer, and the code will display exactly as in a `.clj` file.
 By default the evaluation uses a running inferior lisp process, which you must start yourself.
 To use a running [nrepl][nrepl] session instead, use `M-x nrepl-interaction-mode` inside the code block.

 ## Using with AsciiDoc